 Why does Nespresso taste burnt, bitter or bad?

 Nespresso coffee is typically robust, with a creamy texture and sharp notes.
-But sometimes Nespresso machines start producing coffee that tastes burnt.
+But sometimes Nespresso machines start producing coffee that tastes burnt or bitter.

 As you look out, you’ll see that your Nespresso machine is working fine and producing exactly the right amount of coffee or espresso.
 So what’s the problem?

-Stop stressing your mind to figure out the Reasons!
-In this article, we will discuss why Nespresso tastes burnt, bitter or bad, and ideal fixes to get rid of this problem!
+I have been using a Nespresso machine for a while and in this article, I will discuss why Nespresso tastes burnt, bitter, or bad, and ideal fixes to get rid of this problem!

 Reason 1: You Are simply Over Extracting the Coffee